tkesar/reprorehab2025pod2/contents/week3/README.md

 Use these slides as a visual map of how each operation connects to real research workflows.

-## 🧭 Extra: `week3_extra.py`: [Handling Missing Data & Interpolation](https://colab.research.google.com/drive/1JQXMtaNRwnBHjwbIYkfd3W7twaiBM2Iw?usp=sharing).
-The topic of this extra notebook is: Handling Missing values using Pandas.
-Real datasets often contain gaps or irregular timestamps.

-This notebook focuses on strategies to detect and fill missing values:
-- Identify missing entries using `.isna()` and summarize with `.sum()`
-- Drop incomplete rows using `.dropna()`
-- Replace or estimate missing values with `.fillna()` and `.interpolate()`
-- Compare interpolation methods (`linear`, `quadratic`, `time`) to see their effect on simulated IMU-like time-series

-By practicing with noisy, incomplete data, you'll gain intuition for how to reconstruct continuous signals before downstream analysis.

 ## 🧮 Assignment: [Week 3 assignment](https://colab.research.google.com/drive/1aqh6pPcYRE3rj8TamWBbI_-34Ar4xcFZ?usp=sharing)
 This script extends what you learned above by introducing a small *multi-subject simulation*.
 You'll load, combine, and reshape data across participants and measurement sessions